 The farm is owned by Brandon & Nora Aker.
 Brandon’s mother Donna & step-father Tim started All-A-Flutter as a side business in 2001 on the family farm, located in the Piedmont Triad area of North Carolina.
-In 2007, they turned the business over to Donna’s son Brandon; with his love for the business and it’s grounds they knew it would flourish in his capable, dedicated hands – growing to what it is today.
+In 2007, the business and land changed ownership to Brandon Aker.
+With Brandon’s love for business and the farm grounds All-A-Flutter Farms LLC flourished in his capable, dedicated hands – growing to what it is today.
 This little piece of heaven is the ideal place to raise beautiful Monarch butterflies as well as a vast array of host & nectar plants.
-While the areas around the farm have long since been industrialized, our acreage is still home to an old barn, guinea hens, deer, racoons, turkeys, a bluetick hound and all sorts of wildlife.
-It’s a simple life that we all love.
-The farm is a family endeavor, with everyone pitching in and doing what needs to be done to make all who visit feel welcome and entertained as well as enlightened about butterflies.
+While the areas around the farm have long since been industrialized, the acreage is still home to an old barn, guinea hens, deer, racoons, turkeys, a bluetick hound and all sorts of wildlife.
+The farm is truly a labor of love!

 Tim Pless 2/9/1961-11/22/2012 – Forever in our hearts.

 What We Believe

 Our farm was built on the belief that too much commercialism and industrialization of the world has led to the needless destruction of the natural habitats of many animals and insects.
 Our goal and desire was to give something back to the world, and touch lives in the process.

 We raise thousands of Monarchs each year and sell them to businesses and individuals for all kinds of special occasions.
 Released at weddings, the results are spectacular and forever remembered by guests.
 At funerals, the upward spiral of the beautiful Monarch represents the soul rising to the heavens after its sojourn on the earth.
 At graduations, the birth of maturity; at grand openings, the signifying of new beginnings.
 A butterfly for every special occasion!